 But what if you have the opposite problem?
 What if you’re too tight?
 I’ve written about vaginismus before, and if you’re really struggling because you find sex painful, do not stand for it!
 Really, it’s not supposed to be painful, and you absolutely can get over this and enjoy sex.
 I know I did.
 The Complete Vaginismus Treatment Kit takes you step-by-step through understanding what vaginismus is, what the steps are to a cure, and how to implement those steps without surgery, a lot of invasive doctor’s visits, and more.
 It comes with a DVD, a set of vaginal dilators, and some books, and it has great reviews.
 Take a look!

 Truly, the vagina is a muscle like anything else.
 And like anything else, it can go wrong in a variety of ways.
-And if you’re struggling with sex because of this, it’s easy to start to believe that “sex just isn’t for me”, and then give up.
+The vagina can be too loose, and it can be too tight.
+It can be painful, or it can not feel much of anything at all.
+And if you’re struggling with sex because of this, it’s easy to start to believe that “sex just isn’t for me“, and then give up.
 Please don’t.
 Your marriage needs you to try.
 Your husband needs you to try.
 And God wants you to experience the joy that comes from a good sex life.
 When things physically go wrong, sometimes we start believing, “sex was made for everyone but me.”
 Or we think, “this sex thing is a crock.
 It really is only for guys.”
 I know.
 I’ve been there.
 But it isn’t.
 That’s a lie, and you don’t have to think that.
 It really can get better.
 And if you’re struggling with understanding why God created sex this way, and what His intention really was, I pray my book The Good Girl’s Guide to Great Sex can give you hope.

 Whatever your problem is, whether it’s flashbacks from sexual abuse, or fear, or physical issues, or shame, just know that it doesn’t have to stay this way.
 You may not be able to see a way out now, but it can be better.
 And if you can at least hold on to that promise, then it’s easier to get help.
 And it’s easier to communicate this hope to your husband, so that you can go forward together.